ruslanmv/Watsonx-Assistant-with-Milvus-as-Vector-Database/container-api/README.md

-## WatsonX.ai container client question-answering application with Milvus and LangChain with Flask and openapi.
+## WatsonX.ai container client question-answering application with Milvus and LangChain with Flask and OpenApi.
 This guide demonstrates how to build an contiainer for client Watsonx.ai LLM-driven question-answering application with Milvus and LangChain
 To run this application locally just we ran the following command:
  ```
  python app.py
  ```
 ![](assets/2024-03-02-17-36-34.png)

 ## API Connection
 ### With Python